maximumgame/SDLVIZ/README.md

 > Windows: ``cmake --build . --config Debug -j``

 ### Vcpkg notes:
 Support for ``VCPKG_ROOT`` enviroment variable is built in.
-Specifing the vcpkg cmake file is not required if this variable is set.
+Specifing the vcpkg cmake file is not required if this environment variable is set.

+## Docker wasm
+SDLVIZ has an emscripten target

+You can use the included Dockerfile to build a webserver and try it out

+    docker build -t sdlviz-wasm -f resources/Dockerfile .

+    docker run --rm -p 8080:80 sdlviz-wasm

+And view it at ``http://localhost:8080``